abe-winter/automigrate/README.md

 ## Using with ORMs

 Your ORM has to be willing to import a schema from create table statements.
-(I don't know any ORM that does this out of the box, although some can reflect a live DB).
+(I don't know any ORM that does this out of the box, although some can reflect a live DB, like [sqlalchemy's automap](https://docs.sqlalchemy.org/en/latest/orm/extensions/automap.html)).

 Happy to accept PRs to generate ORM defs from `create table` stmts (or vice versa).